EmiJJJ/EmiJJJ/README.md

 - ❤️ So, I’m @EmiJJJ
 - 👑 And my interest solely lies in data analysis and Market Research.
-- 🖥 At the moment, I currently learning Data Science.
+- 🖥 At the moment, I am currently learning Data Science.
 - ⌨️ And I’m looking to collaborate on cloud computing.

 <!---